nishantnayar/prefect-trading/docs/data-recycler-websocket.md

 A local WebSocket server that:
 - Loads historical data from the `market_data` table (starting from 2025-06-23)
-- Replays data in Alpaca WebSocket format
+- Replays data in Alpaca WebSocket format with current timestamps
+- Uses 60-second intervals between messages to simulate real market data timing
 - Supports multiple replay modes and speed controls
 - Simulates authentication and subscription responses
+- Streams data in a single pass (one complete cycle through all available data)

 ### 2. Configurable WebSocket Client (`src/data/sources/configurable_websocket.py`)